 Places to Visit: Sparks Lake, Mt Bachelor Mountain Resort (winter), Elk Lake, Lava Lake.
 Not ready to leave?
 Extend your drive to include the Mount Hood Scenic Byway from Portland to Hood River!

-Where To Begin/End: Begin in Bend, Oregon and finish in Diamond Peak Area in the Cascade Mountains
+Where To Begin/End: Spend the weekend in Bend, Oregon, and finish in Diamond Peak Area in the Cascade Mountains

-Time Required: 1 afternoon from Bend, Oregon (or multiple days if you want to go camping!)
+Time Required: 1 afternoon from Bend, Oregon (or multiple days if you want to go camping in Bend!)

 Highway 20 – North Cascades National Park